Fourth year exit pathway for Farm Household Allowance (FHA) customers 002-17032100

 FHA time limited to 4 years

-Eligible farmers and their partners can access up to 4 years of payment (counted as 1,460 days).in each specified 10 year period.
-The next 10 year period commences on 1 July 2024.
+Eligible farmers and their partners can access up to 4 years of payment (counted as 1,460 days) in each specified 10 year period.
+The next 10 year period commenced on 1 July 2024.
 This is designed to give farm families time to get back on their feet and the opportunity to take steps to improve their circumstances.

 The Activity Supplement of up to $10,000 with a lifetime cap is available to assist customers undertake activities specified in their financial improvement agreement (FIA).
 There is no longer an 'additional activity supplement', and no need for the customer to undertake 'high value' activities to access any part of the activity supplement.

 When the end of the 4 year entitlement period approaches, the FHCO meets with customers to discuss their circumstances.
-The FHCO looks at what has been achieved, and outlines available options that may assist customers make the transition to being financially self-reliant.
+The FHCO looks at the achievements and outlines the options available to help customers make the transition to being financially self-reliant.

 Customers receive regular reminders that the FHA payment can be made for a maximum period of 4 years, these include: